ocrmypdf/OCRmyPDF/docs/installation.rst

     production-ready solution, use Windows Subsystem for Linux or a Docker image.

-You must install the following for Windows using their installers:
+You must install the following for Windows:

 * Python 3.7 (64-bit recommended)
 * Tesseract 4.0 or later